 Put your Personal Mission Statement on your Computer Wallpaper

 I am at my computer regularly, as a web designer.
 I displayed mine on one of my computer screens as wallpaper.
-I have a dual monitor setup, and one monitor has my vision board, while the other one has an image I created in Canva of my Personal Mission Statement.
+I have a dual monitor setup, and one monitor has my vision board, while the other one has an image I created in Canva of my Personal Mission.

-Save your Personal Mission Statement in Your Phone as a Reminder
+Save your Personal Mission in Your Phone as a Reminder

-I created a note on my phone with my personal mission statement.
+I created a note on my phone with my personal mission too.
 This note will remind me every day at 7 am.
-This means, every morning at 7 am, I open that note and read my Personal Mission Statement, just as I’m started my day, or more accurately, nursing my second cup of coffee and listening to Joni Mitchell.
+This means, every morning at 7 am, I open that note and read my Personal Mission, just as I’m started my day, or more accurately, nursing my second cup of coffee and listening to Joni Mitchell.

 Put your Personal Mission Statement in Clickup